 Transportation is one of the largest and most vital industries in the world today.
 Accordingly, it requires a constant program for the preparation and upgrading of skilled mechanics.
-Evening classes for persons employed in the trade will include three short-term, intensive sections.
-They are Automotive Tune-up; Automatic Transmissions; and Automotive Air Conditioning.
+Evening courses in Auto Mechanics will be offered in the following areas: automotive electricity, automotive engines, automotive drive units and automotive fuel systems.
+These courses are primarily lecture-demonstration.